onflow/flow-go/integration/README.md

 ### Rebuild image when debugging
 During test cases debugging, you might want to update some code.
 However, if you run `make integration-test` after updating the code, the new change will not be included, because the integration tests still use the old code from the docker image, which was built before adding the changes.

-So you need to rebuild all the images by running `make docker-build-flow` again before re-running the integration tests.
+So you need to rebuild all the images by running `make docker-build-native-flow` again before re-running the integration tests.

 Rebuilding all images takes quite some time, here is a shortcut:

-If consensus's code was changed, then only consensus's image need to be rebuilt, so simply run `make docker-build-consensus` instead of rebuilding all the images.
+If consensus's code was changed, then only consensus's image need to be rebuilt, so simply run `make docker-build-native-consensus` instead of rebuilding all the images.

 ### Organization